Alternative hip-hop: 1980s–1990s: Origins

 By the late 1980s, in midst of the golden age of hip-hop, alternative hip-hop was headed primarily by the Native Tongues movement in the East Coast, artists such as Jungle Brothers, De La Soul, A Tribe Called Quest, Monie Love, X Clan, Queen Latifah while later including Busta Rhymes and Mos Def.
 Drawing influences from conscious and progressive rap artists like Grandmaster Flash, Pete Rock & CL Smooth and Brand Nubian as well as from the radical and militant political hip-hop group Public Enemy.
 While the West Coast helmed left-field hip-hop acts such as the Pharcyde, Digital Underground, Souls of Mischief, Del the Funky Homosapien, Jurassic 5, Styles of Beyond and Freestyle Fellowship as well as certain Southern acts such as Arrested Development, Goodie Mob, and Outkast.
 Similar to the alternative rock movement, alternative hip-hop segued into the mainstream at the dawn of the 1990s.

+In 1991, P.M.
+Dawn released the alternative rap song "Set Adrift On Memory Bliss", which became the first #1 single from a Black rap group since the beginning of the Neilsen Soundscan era.
+The duo was widely recorded as an alternative hip-hop group for its merging of ethereal lyrics and soundscapes, not typical or mainstream hip-hop at the time.

 Arrested Development, along with the Fugees, stand as some of the first few alternative rap to be recognized by mainstream audiences.
 The classic debut albums 3 Feet High and Rising (1989), People's Instinctive Travels and the Paths of Rhythm (1990), and Bizarre Ride II the Pharcyde (1992) achieved minor commercial success as they garnered immense acclaim from music critics, who described the records as ambitiously innovative but playful masterpieces, hailing the artists as the future of hip-hop music as a whole.
 However, the alternative rap movement was soon overshadowed by the sudden rise of gangsta rap in the early 1990s, as artists like De La Soul were beginning to garner attention, music critic Chris Nickson recounts "De La Soul went from the front of the hip-hop pack to the back of an appealing and colorful dead-end street".
 The Native Tongues movement inspired later alt rap artists such as the Roots, Lupe Fiasco, Digable Planets, Common, Black Star, J Dilla, Lauryn Hill, MF Doom and Pharrell Williams.